Washington, D.C., was in a panic!

 The Battle of Gettysburg began July 1, 1863.

-After two days of intense combat, with ammunition running low, General Robert E. Lee ordered "Pickett's Charge."
+After two days of intense combat, with ammunition running low, General Robert E. Lee ordered a direct attack.

 The next day, Vicksburg surrendered to General Grant, giving the Union Army control of the Mississippi River.

-When news reached London, all hopes of Europe recognizing the Confederacy were ended.
+When news reached London, all hopes of Europe recognizing the Confederacy were lost.

-On July 5, 1863, President Lincoln and his son visited General Daniel E. Sickles, who had his leg blown off at Gettysburg.
+On July 5, 1863, President Lincoln and his son, Tad, visited General Daniel E. Sickles, who had his leg blown off at Gettysburg.

-General James F. Rusling recorded that when General Sickles asked Lincoln if was anxious before the Battle, Lincoln answered:
+General James F. Rusling recorded that General Sickles asked Lincoln if he was anxious before the Battle.

 I told Him that this was His war, and our cause His cause, but we couldn't stand another Fredericksburg or Chancellorsville.

 And I then and there made a solemn vow to Almighty God, that if He would stand by our boys at Gettysburg, I would stand by Him ..."

 "And He did stand by you boys, and I will stand by Him.